 The British Shag is here.
-If you have long Continental's hair Artists can trim it for a bloody true Shag, as desired, with or without kittles.

-The new limey shag (LONG HAIR) is the bloody sensation, as desired, for the young HARE SET with kittles Healthy hair is our business.
+If you have long hair Continental's Artists can trim it for a bloody true Shag, as desired, with or without The new limey shag (LONG HAIR) is the bloody sensation, as desired, for the young HARE SET with kittles Healthy hair is our business.